 4. Data hostage

-Export fee: £300.
-Format: some proprietary nonsense no other system can read.
-Time limit: seven days after cancellation, then it's gone.
+Then you decide to leave, and the export fee is £300.
+The format is some proprietary nonsense that no other system can read.
+You've got seven days after cancellation to download it, and then it's gone.

-We've talked to salon owners who lost years of records because they couldn't get their own data out.
-Years.
+Salon owners have lost years of records because they couldn't get their own data out in time, and entire client histories got wiped in the process.

 5. Auto-renewal traps

-The nasty version: Cancellation requires written notice.
-By post.
-To a specific address.
-Sixty days before renewal.
-Email doesn't count.
-Wrong address doesn't count.
-One day late doesn't count.
+The nasty version: Cancellation requires written notice by post to a specific address, sixty days before renewal.
+Email doesn't count, the wrong address doesn't count, and one day late doesn't count either.

 Ask: "Does this auto-renew?
 When's the cancellation deadline?
 How exactly do I cancel when I want to?"